 Qualified inspectors are expected to complete annual refresher training on the Reactor Oversight Process (ROP).
 The purpose of this refresher training is to improve and maintain consistent implementation of the ROP, address areas of identified deficiencies, and maintain overall level of ROP performance.
 [C‑1]

-The process for accomplishing will be as follows:
+The process for accomplishing refresher training will be as follows:

 During the spring of each year, DRO will solicit input for the development of that year’s ROP refresher training.
 Inspectors should use the Feedback Process to submit suggestions.